krasimir/react-in-patterns/book/chapter-4/README.md

 Notice also that if we don't use `{ children }` in `Header`, the `Navigation` component will never be rendered.

 It now becomes easier to test because we may render the `Header` with an empty `<div>`.
-This will isolate the component and will let us focus on only one piece of our application.
+This will isolate the component and will let us focus on one piece of our application.

 <div style="page-break-after: always;"></div>
 ## Passing a child as a prop

-Every React component receive props right.
+Every React component receives props.
 As we mentioned already there is no any strict rule about what these props are.
 We may even pass other components.

 ```js
 const Title = function () {